aws-samples/generating-credential-and-role-usage-reports-for-aws-identity-centre-users-leveraging-cloudtraillake/README.md

-# Export Credential Reports for AWS Identity Centre leveraging CloudtrailLake
+# Export Credential Reports for AWS Identity Centre leveraging CloudTrail Lake

 This sample provides a solution with Terraform and Python that generates credential reports for AWS Identity Centre users (formerly known as SSO) by generating a list of users and their assigned roles.
 Subsequently it uses CloudTrail Lake to find the date the user last logged into that role and generates a CSV file.